Treehouse Planning and Design

-It is ingenious to divide the treehouse into several levels, e.g. a heated office room at the bottom, a cool sleeping room with a view above and a free viewing platform at the top.
+Instead of one big room, consider having several small levels in the tree, e.g. a heated office room at the bottom, a cool sleeping room with a view above and a free viewing platform at the top of the tree.

-You can find lots of inspiration right here on our site, or on the internet, on Google, on Pete Nelson, on Instagram, Pinterest and so on.
+You can find lots of treehouse inspiration right here on our site, or on the internet, on Google, on Pete Nelson, on Instagram, Pinterest and so on.

 Have you found the perfect place for your treehouse and do you have an idea of how big your project should be?
 Then it’s time to measure the trees and find a solution for anchoring your platform in them.

 4. Find the desired height of your platform:

 - Climb a ladder into the tree – this way you will get a good feeling for the height, the view, the course of the sun, as well as possible attachment methods.

 - What will the tree look like in winter when the leaves are gone?
 Will there be any unwanted views of the neighbour?

 - How do you get into the treehouse?
 Ladder, stairs, rope ladder, spiral staircase, intermediate platform.
 Can you still get up with a drink in your hand?

 - From a platform height of 3 m upwards, everything becomes more and more beautiful, but it is also much more complicated to build: Fetching material up, securing, rope technique, building access, fixing the roof.

 - Where can the treehouse stand?
 Where do branches get in the way?
 Remember that branches will also swing.
 Individual branches > ø 10 cm can also be removed if necessary.

-Branch penetrations are very difficult to seal because the tree grows and moves constantly.
-We recommend penetrations of the building envelope (roof, walls) only for uninsulated houses, these can dry more easily.
+Branches penetrating the treehouse skin are very difficult to seal because the tree grows and moves constantly.
+We recommend penetrations of roof and walls only for uninsulated houses, these can dry more easily.

 Mark the platform height directly on the tree (e.g. with a small wood screw and coloured flag), transfer the height to the other trees (e.g. hose level, extended spirit level, laser, levelling device).